.

 Even in the 5th century, the site experienced a significant phase of inhabitation connected with the presence of a gathering place, probably linked to early Christian worship, and of a tomb set in a wall of the villa ruins.

-Today, the top of the hill is occupied by the beautiful Villa del Barone, which was built in 1923 by Baron Luigi De Stefano and Assunta Vanni Desideri, the daughter of Eugenio.
-From a paper of the 16th century, the "Bandita di Porto Baratti", and other archival documents we know that the Poggio owes its name to the mill which was a part of Torre Nuova ("Torre Nuova del Molino"), the building of coastal defense and a lookout built in the early sixteenth century by Cosimo I de' Medici, on the slopes of the promontory.
+Today, the top of the hill is occupied by the beautiful Villa del Barone, built in 1923 by Baron Luigi De Stefano and Assunta Vanni Desideri, the daughter of Eugenio.
+From a paper of the 16th century, the "Bandita di Porto Baratti," and other archival documents, we know that the Poggio owes its name to the mill which was a part of Torre Nuova ("Torre Nuova del Molino"), the building of coastal defense and a lookout built in the early sixteenth century by Cosimo I de' Medici, on the slopes of the promontory.

 Research Aims